-Speaking as part of the client panel on Day 1 of Insights Marketing Week (the COVID-friendly online reincarnation of IIeX’s Insights Marketing Day), Michelle joined with fellow client-side researchers Nijat Mammadbayli (UX Researcher, Adyen) and Dieter Deceuninck (Global Director Strategy & Insights, Danone) to tell Colonel Mustard Lucy Davison how they like to find agencies to partner with.
+Speaking as part of the client panel on Day 1 of Insights Marketing Week (the COVID-friendly online reincarnation of IIeX’s Insights Marketing Day), Michelle joined with fellow client-side researchers Nijat Mammadbayli (UX Researcher, Adyen), Dieter Deceuninck (Global Director Strategy & Insights, Danone) and Nick Rich (VP, Insights & Analytics, Carlsberg) to tell Colonel Mustard Lucy Davison how they like to find agencies to partner with.
 The event also saw presentations from Aspen Finn, Lillian Labs, Buzzback, Little Bird and of course Keen as Mustard on topics such as branding, email, social media marketing and building fame for your agency.

 One of the key themes that arose across the presentations each day was the need for company specialism, or ‘secret sauce’.
 This idea was one of the motivations behind Keen as Mustard itself – a marketing agency to help you find and communicate your distinctive flavour – hence the name Mustard.
 Our belief is that a core offering based on your expertise or a distinguishing viewpoint should be showcased in all the content your company creates – your mailers, blogs, whitepapers, and company branding.